 Volunteers need to be mature models of safe and responsible driving, enjoy engaging with young people and be willing to develop their communication skills with this cohort.
 The volunteer’s role is like that of a parent or coach and not a professional driving instructor.
 Volunteers must be 25 years and over and have a full (non-Probationary) current Victorian drivers licence with a good driving history (less than 6 current demerit points).
 Volunteers would be required to supervise at least one driving practice session per week (1 ½ – 2 hrs/wk) over 6 months or longer if possible.

-Prospective volunteers must complete an Application Form providing at least two referees and undergo relevant security checks including the Working with Children Check, Victoria Police and a VicRoads driving history check.
+Prospective volunteers must complete an Application Form providing at least two referees and undergo relevant security checks including the Working with Children Check, CrimCheck and a Consent to Release Information from VicRoads’ Records.

 Following receipt of an application form, prospective volunteers will be provided with the relevant paperwork for the above security checks.
 All fees associated with these checks are borne by the program.
 Applicants would then be invited to attend an interview with the Program Coordinator as part of the screening process for all volunteers.

-Selected applicants would be required to participate in a VicRoads training course for Supervising Drivers prior to being matched with a young person.
+Selected applicants would be required to participate in a VicRoads L2P Training Course for Supervising Drivers prior to being matched with a young person.

 Supervising Drivers receive ongoing feedback, advice and support from the professional driving instructors and the Program Coordinator while involved in the program.
 All volunteers are covered through insurances held by BNLLEN.